MadCow234/truffle-debug-example/README.md

     Saving artifacts...
     ```
     *Note: The hashes will vary.
 (Never use any of this on the mainnet!)*

 1. Type `SimpleStorage.deployed().then((instance)=>{return instance.get.call();}).then((value)=>{return value.toNumber()});`

+    This command looks for the SimpleStorage contract on the local blockchain and calls the `get()` function that is defined inside.
+The output is returned and converted to a number.
     ```
     truffle(develop)> SimpleStorage.deployed().then((instance)=>{return instance.get.call();}).then((value)=>{return value.toNumber()});
     0
     ```

 1. Type `SimpleStorage.deployed().then((instance)=>{return instance.set(4);});`

+    This command calls the `set()` function with a value of `4`.
+The `set()` function is the 'clean' function that will work without error and as intended.
     ```
     truffle(develop)> SimpleStorage.deployed().then((instance)=>{return instance.set(4);});
     { tx: '0x8a7d3343dd2aaa0438157faae678ca57cc6485825bb4ed2ebefe90609dd268ce',